SpreadZhao/notes_homeworks_new/Algorithm/ea.md

 ## 3.2 Sorting(Merge sort)

-If we have an array consist of just 1 elem: 3, and we also have another array also consist of 1 elem: 5.
+If we have an array consist of just one elem: 3, and we have another array also consist of one elem: 5.
 We want to **merge them to an entire array** like:

 ![[Excalidraw/Drawing 2023-01-23 14.54.34.excalidraw|200]]

 This is the core idea of Merge Sort. **We recursively divide the array in two pieces until is has only 1 elem**.
 Then we start to put them together, **but with order**.
-If somehow we have done anything before the last merge, we will get two arrays which has been in order:
+If somehow we have done everything before the last merge, we will get two arrays which has been in order:

 ![[Excalidraw/Drawing 2023-01-23 14.58.12.excalidraw|500]]